GabeScott/standard-works-vault/General Conference/2016 April - The Sacred Place of Restoration.md

 Christ said to His people in Jerusalem:

-“And other sheep I have, which are not of this fold.”
+“And other sheep I have, which are not of this fold.”[^3]

-“I am the good shepherd, and know my sheep, and am known of mine.”
+“I am the good shepherd, and know my sheep, and am known of mine.”[^4]

 When leaving the Whitmer farm, I do not remember saying good-bye.
 I just remember tears running freely down my face.
 The sun was setting in a beautiful sky.